 Obviously.
-I mean, this level of self-hatred wasn't a natural occurrence.
-Acquired by ugly means that I half-remember and then it cuts out suddenly, no fade
+I mean, this level of self-hatred wasn't a natural occurrence. it was Acquired by ugly means that I half-remember and then it cuts out suddenly, no fade

 My mind did me a kindness, there are some things a child doesn't need to know.
 But the feeling remained, the bodily remembrance of something... some thing

 This isn't what my parents heard about three years later because I had no words for this absence of time.
-Instead my oldest sister tells them about the spanking of bare skin for no reason, about how he licks my face.
+Instead my oldest sister tells them about the naked spanking for no reason, about how he licks my face.
 Mum doesn't do anything, because she is sick and he is sticking with her, and who else would?